-From the 1600’s through the mid 1800’s, knowledge of antiseptics and germs were virtually unknown.
+From the 1600s through the mid-1800s, knowledge of antiseptics and germs were virtually unknown.
 That’s why it was common practice to deliver babies without washing your hands in between procedures.
-In fact, many doctors didn’t even change their clothes.
+In fact, many doctors didn’t even change their clothes after performing autopsies.

 Ignaz Semmelweis, later known as the “savior of mothers”, started to notice something.
 That women who birthed at home were far less likely to contract Childbed Fever.
-It turns out Semmelweis was able to discover that the simple act of washing your hands after delivering a baby could reduce the rate of infection to less than 1%.
+This leads him down a path where he would eventually discover that the simple act of washing your hands after delivering a baby could reduce the rate of infection to less than 1%.

 This remarkable discovery has no doubt saved millions of lives.